ucla-oarc-web/WebBlocks/README.md

 gem install compass
 ```

+It is also possible to install these by issuing the `bundle` command.

 The JS and CSS minification tools are written in Node.js, and thus Node.js
 should be installed: